Lower Dolpo Trek

 Though the menu items are not as extensive as you will find in the urban areas, each of these meals will offer a unique taste of the Dolpo region.

-The accommodation during the Lower Dolpo Trek offers an authentic Himalayan experience with modest facilities.
+The accommodation during the Lower Dolpo Region Trek offers an authentic Himalayan experience with modest facilities.
 This trek typically involves staying in homestays which have simple and cozy establishments, offering you a genuine insight into the local lifestyle of the region.

 Typically, the homestays during this trek have rooms comprising twin beds.
 Additionally, the dinner is served at the communal dining hall where you can share stories with fellow trekkers.
 Likewise, do not expect the attached bathroom as the washroom is usually outside and commonly used by everyone.